UnLuckyLust/Inventory-UI-AGR/README.md

   d. add begin play event and pull from "inventoryUI_BPC" the command "create inventory ui Widget", add remove from parent after and connet to the command Output.

+6. Navigate to the plug-in folder in the project, open the "InventoryUI Content" folder, and the "InventoryUI Component" folder.
+Create a child of "Mater_Item", and move the child to the "Content" folder in the project.
+This will be the object you can change copy and edit, just need to change the default information in the inventory ui category.

 That's all, now everything should work.
 You can add objects at any stage, the tutorial will go up later. the inventory currently supports up to 40 places and you can always add more.